rabernat/gcpy/docs/source/getting_started.rst

     `moving to only support Python 3 <http://www.python3statement.org/>`_ in the near future without any backwards compatibility.
-The differences between Python 2 and Python 3 are mostly superficial, but large enough that it is cumbersome to mantain large codebases that are compatible with both.
+The differences between Python 2 and Python 3 are mostly superficial, but large enough that it is cumbersome to maintain large codebases that are compatible with both.
 With the exception of a handful of packages you may encounter which do not support Python 3, there is no compelling reason to use Python 2 today.